 This module will take approximately 1 hour to complete.

 Being physically active is vital for the well-being and development of pre-school children and is an important component in addressing unhealthy weight in children.
 Data from the UK in 2015 showed that only 9% of 2-4 year olds were sufficiently active1.

 Practitioners working with pre-school children and their families are in a good position to educate and support parents to promote an active lifestyle in their families.

 This module will provide an overview of physical activity and sedentary behaviour and its importance to pre-school children - and also highlight the various types of activity that can be recommended to pre-school children and their families.

 By the end of this module, you will be able to:

-- understand the importance of physical activity for health (and building physical activity into everyday life);
+- Explain the importance of physical activity for health (and building physical activity into everyday life)

-- understand the term sedentary behaviour, and the risks associated with being sedentary; and
+- Explain the term sedentary behaviour, and the risks associated with being sedentary.

-- be able to work with families to identify ways of increasing physical activity and reducing sedentary behaviour.
+- Work with families to identify ways of increasing physical activity and reducing sedentary behaviour.